sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Code Block 12**: Data bank for the tiles that comprise our cassette sprite.</sub>

 Remember the third byte from earlier?
+I previously called it the "attribute" byte, and it is typically written in binary, since each of its bits are themselves flags:

 3. Attributes (`%76543210`):
     - Bits 0 and 1 are for the colour palette